FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 This is the Federal LCA Commons (FLCAC) Data Submission Handbook.
 It describes the data submission and documentation framework that all new data across the FLCAC repositories must adhere to.
 Resources are provided for data providers within this handbook.

+- [The Data Submission Toolkit](https://flcac-admin.github.io/FLCAC-docs/datasubmissiontoolkit) provides an overview of the data submission and formatting steps that are provided in this handbook.
 - [Resources for data users are provided here](https://flcac-admin.github.io/FLCAC-docs/datauserhandbook).
 - [Resources for repository owners are provided here](https://flcac-admin.github.io/FLCAC-docs/repositorymanagementhandbook).